 Bobbleheads are iconic to American pop culture.
-Multiple generations of children likely had a sports bobblehead on their dresser or nightstand growing up.
-It’s friendly face offered a simple pleasure, set into action by the tap of its head.
+Multiple generations of children likely had a sports bobblehead on their dressers or nightstand growing up.
+Its friendly face offered a simple pleasure, set into action by the tap of its head.

 Now bobbleheads represent almost any topic you can imagine.
-Custom designs and limited editions have become big business.
+Custom designs and limited editions have become big businesses.
 To learn more about bobbleheads and National Bobblehead Day, we’ve answered some frequently asked questions.

 National Bobblehead Day FAQs